 - \Box It defines the number of clusters K.

-- \boxtimes It assigns each point to the nearest center.
+- \Box It assigns each point to the nearest center.

-- \boxtimes It updates each cluster centers given the points assigned to it.
+- \Box It updates each cluster centers given the points assigned to it.

-- $\Box\,$ It defines the distance function.
+- \Box It defines the distance function.

 - \Box It tests on the cross-validation set.